 When prepared properly, each dreamy bite is like noshing on a small mouthful of heaven.
-From the moment you sink a fork into the poached egg, and the pastel hues give way to the luscious orange yolk, to the final swipe of crusty English muffin through a pool of hollandaise, Eggs Benedict provides a parade of colors, flavors, textures and tastes that are a literal feast for your senses.
-Before you know it, you’re staring down at an empty white plate with a few golden streaks of yolk, punctuated by a scattering of crumbs.
+From the moment you sink a fork into the poached egg, and the pastel hues give way to the luscious orange egg yolk, to the final swipe of crusty English muffin through a pool of hollandaise, Eggs Benedict provides a parade of colors, flavors, textures and tastes that are a literal feast for your senses.
+Before you know it, you’re staring down at an empty white dish with a few golden streaks of yolk, punctuated by a scattering of crumbs.

 First, check out my tutorial on poaching the perfect egg.
 Next comes the Hollandaise sauce, which is often the most daunting component.
 Luckily, I have a Hollandaise sauce recipe that updates the classic method with modern tools and ingredients to make it easy and fool-proof.

-For the protein, I like to use a thick cut ham, which I gently reheated for a few seconds in the water used to poach the eggs in.
+For the protein, I like to use a thick cut ham(though slices of Canadian bacon will also work), which I gently simmer for a few seconds in the water used to poach the eggs.
 This not only avoids dirtying another pan, but it also keeps the ham tender and moist.
 Finally, I like to add a layer of avocado in my Eggs Benedict, which creates a beautiful contrast of color while complimenting the creamy yolk and hollandaise sauce.

 📖 Recipe